 Identifying Overdispersion

 To check the overdispersion of the Poisson model, deviance and Pearson Chi-square goodness of statistics were considered.
-If the deviance and Pearson Chi-square goodness of statistics greater than one indicate model misspecification or an over-dispersed (the variance larger than its mean) response variable.
+If the Goodness of fit parameters (values/df) greater than one indicates model misspecification or an over-dispersed (the variance larger than its mean) response variable.
 If it less than one may also indicate model misspecification or an under-dispersed (the variance is less than its mean) in the response variable (Muschelli et al., 2014).
-So, we checked the deviance and Pearson Chi-square goodness of statistics of the model then fit the data with a negative binomial (NB) regression model.
+So, we checked the Goodness of fit parameters of the model then fit the data with a negative binomial (NB) regression model.
 Negative binomial (NB) regression accounts for overdispersion by adding dispersion (variance) parameter to the Poisson model.
 This model can accommodate increased variability (Lenth & Dobler, 2005).

 Test of Excess Zeros

 Another common extension of Poisson regression can address when the outcome variable has excess zeros (Xia et al., 2012).
-(Figure 2).
 Although the NB can address overdispersion, in this study, this model may not be suitable for modeling data with a high percentage of zero counts.
 The zero-inflated Poisson (ZIP) model relates a logistic regression model with excess zeros by associating it with a traditional anomalous Poisson model (Weaver et al., 2015).
-There is a formal test statistic, the Vung test which statistically determines whether the zero-inflation model is a significant improvement over the Poisson model or the NB model.
-Thus, the Vuong test was taken to judge whether there were excessive zero counts for the ZIP regression than the Poisson model (Vuong, 1989). log(Woldeamanuel, 2018)(Blasco‐Moreno et al., 2019)Finally, the zero-inflated negative binomial (ZINB) models can accommodate the excess zeros and overdispersion due to the inclusion of the logistic model and an NB model.
+There is a formal test statistic, the Vuong test which statistically determines whether the zero-inflation model (ZIP or ZINB) is a significant improvement over the Poisson model or the NB model.
+Thus, the Vuong test was taken to judge whether there were excessive zero counts for the ZIP regression than the Poisson model.
+Similarly, ZINB regression than the NB model (Vuong, 1989).

+This statistic tests the null hypothesis that the two models (distributions) are equivalent, against the alternative that the two models are different.
+Then the Vuong statistic is defined as:

+V=mSmn

+Now we define:

+mi=logf1yixif2yixi

+Where f1yixi and f2yixi are predicted probabilities of the corresponding models, respectively.

+Where m=1ni=1nmi and Sm=i=1n(mi-m)2 denote the mean and standard deviation of the measurements mi (Woldeamanuel, 2018).

+If the p-value is less than 0.05, we reject the null hypothesis that there's some significant difference between the models and a positive test statistic provides evidence of the superiority of model 1 over model 2, while a negative test statistic is evidence of the superiority of model 2 over model 1 (Blasco‐Moreno et al., 2019).

 Model assessment

 We used four models to assess for evaluating the causal association between EBF and childhood diseases.
-To find a best model, first, we used deviance and Pearson Chi-square goodness of statistics to examine whether the NB model provided a significantly better fit of the data than the Poisson model.
-A deviance and Pearson Chi-square goodness of statistics greater than 1 indicated that the data were over dispersed and that the NB model (or ZINB model) was preferred.
-Second, we used a Vuong test to compare Poisson and NB regression to check the outcome variable has excessive zero.
-A P-value of less than 0.05 indicates that the ZIP or ZINB regression model fits the data better.
-Third, we used AIC, AICc and BIC values to compare all models; the lowest value of AIC, AICc, BIC indicate a better fit of the data after accounting for model complexity (i.e. the number of model parameters).
+To find the best model, we used log-likelihood, AIC, AICc, and BIC values to compare all models; the lowest value of log-likelihood, AIC, AICc and BIC indicate a better fit of the data after accounting for model complexity (i.e. the number of model parameters).
 Using the best model, we reviewed the variability of the results from the models.